stacks-network/docs/_org/wallet-install.md

 5. Verify that the resulting hash (a string of letters and numbers) is the same as the latest hash published on <a href="https://blockstack.org/wallet/" target="\_blank">on this page</a>.

-## Before you start using the Stacks Wallet software
+## Additional software requirements

+If you wish to use the Stacks Wallet software to send and receive Stacks, you need to ensure you also have a hardware wallet and a Bitcoin account.

+### Hardware wallet

+If you have a paper wallet or a custodial wallet, you should setup.
+You can use any of these hardware wallets with the Stacks wallet:

+* <a href="https://trezor.io/" target="\_blank">Trezor</a> One
+* Trezor Model T
+* <a href="https://www.ledger.com/" target="\_blank">Ledger</a> Nano S
+* Ledger Bluea hardware wallet.

+For information on setting up a hardware wallet, refer to the vendor's documentation.
+We cannot help you set up your hardware wallet.

+### Bitcoin account for fuel

-You fuel your wallet transactions with Bitcoin via a Coinlist or other account.
+You fuel your Stacks wallet transactions with very small fractions of Bitcoin.
-Before you begin, make sure that you have [an account with CoinList](https://coinlist.co/register).
+For example, .00025 Bitcoin can fuel several transactions.
+You can acquire this Bitcoin and send it to the Stacks Wallet via a Coinbase or other Bitcoin account.
+Before you begin, make sure that you have such an account.
 You must create this account yourself.
-You use this account to load very small fractions of Bitcoin to fuel your wallet transactions.